oroinc/documentation/user/back-office/customers/customer-user-roles/index.rst

 .. begin

+.. important:: This section is a part of the :ref:`Customer Permissions <concept-guide-customers-permissions>` concept guide topic that provides the general understanding of permissions and access levels available to customers and customer users in Oro applications.

 .. note::
     See a short demo on |how to create customer roles in Oro applications|, or keep reading the step-by-step guidance below.